General Information

 Leg region of a reinforced concrete bench

-The bench structure and the RC column are connected by direct contact.
+The RC columns are connected by direct contact.

 • Does the reinforcement have any problems?

-• Figure 4 shows the construction site of a pavilion with finished benches.
+• Figure 4 shows the pavilion during construction with finished benches.

 Pavilion with finished benches.